linkedpipes/etl/README.md

 The configuration file in the `deploy` directory can be edited, mainly changing paths to working, storage, log and library directories.

 ## Update script
 Since we are still in the rapid development phase, we update our instance often.
 This is an update script that we use and you can reuse it if you wish.
-The script sets the path to Java 8, kills the running components (yeah, it is dirty), the repo is cloned in ```/opt/lp/etl``` and we store the console logs in ```/data/lp/etl```
+The script kills the running components (yeah, it is dirty), the repo is cloned in ```/opt/lp/etl``` and we store the console logs in ```/data/lp/etl```.
+We recommend running the 4 components as individual services though.
 ```sh
 #!/bin/bash
 echo Killing Executor